rism-international/pdf-export/README.md

 Indices
 -------
 Indices can be build also by using the preprocessing and transforming via XSLT.
-Currently the index of personal names is incuded in the corpus.
+Currently the index of personal names and title/text is incuded in the corpus.

 Additional indices could be:
-* Title and Text
 * Watermark
 * Shelfmark
 * Literature